 - Students are entitled to explain their conduct and respond to allegations against them

-- While the procedure and nature of the hearing is at the discretion of the Student Conduct Panel or assigned administrator, students will usually be asked to discuss the allegations and respond to questions
+- While the procedure and nature of the hearing is at the discretion of the Student Integrity Panel or assigned administrator, students will usually be asked to discuss the allegations and respond to questions

 - At any point, hearing bodies may have the discretion to determine when to consider previous allegations and violations